GeleArthur/HexagonGame/README.md

 ![Screenshot of land VS Sea](.github/Screenshot1.png)

 ## building
-Make sure VCPKG is installed and that VCPKG_ROOT envouriment is set to the VCPKG folder.
+Make sure VCPKG is installed and that VCPKG_ROOT environment is set to the VCPKG folder.

 `cmake --preset=default`